karatelabs/vscode-extension/README.md

 ## Offline License

+> [!IMPORTANT]
+> The Offline License is a [paid feature for enterprises](https://www.karatelabs.io/pricing).
+Please make sure you know who your designated admin is before you perform this step.

 The dialog you see when you invoke the [`Sign In / Manage License`](#license-activation) command looks like this.

 <img src="resources/license-dialog.jpg" height="100px"/>